arkurpas/Object-detection-ABB-RobotStudio/README.md

 (The video walkthrough will be available soon.)

 ## In short
-The aim of this project was to implement object detection and recognition models for robotics using computer vision techniques.
+The objective of this project was to deploy object detection and recognition models in robotics through the application of computer vision techniques.

 * Model: Single Shot Detector (SSD)
 * Library: PyTorch